Budapest Bars Off The Beaten Track

 by Lucas Aresin

-Today, real estate prices in the 7th district have gone up, and the 8th district has become more affordable.
+Today, real estate prices in the 7th district have gone up, ruin bars move away and close down, whereas the 8th district has become more affordable.
 And with it, it has attracted many young people, artists, and their culture.
-Thus, there are a lot of lesser known bars and pubs in the 8th district that you should check out below.
-See, I promised you drinks!
+Thus, there are a lot of lesser known bars and pubs in the 8th district that you should check out below (before they all close down..)

-With its colourful walls, visible pipes and mismatched furniture, Bujdosó has all the rustic but charming elements of a true Hungarian ruin pub that you're maybe already used to, but have not explored beyond district 7 yet.
-This bar is a bit more hard to find, tucked away in a side street slightly off the beaten path, but in exchange it offers even more affordable drinks and fun stuff like acoustic blues-rock concerts, dance events and electro sessions.
-The list goes on: there is light painting, table football, and Bujdosó Kert also hosts BP's first ever escape game: Parapark!
+With its colourful walls, visible pipes and mismatched furniture, Bujdosó had all the rustic but charming elements of a true Hungarian ruin pub that you were maybe already used to, but had not explored beyond district 7 yet.
+This bar was a bit more hard to find, tucked away in a side street slightly off the beaten path, but in exchange it offered even more affordable drinks and fun stuff like acoustic blues-rock concerts, dance events and electro sessions.
+The list was long: there was light painting, table football, and Bujdosó Kert housed BP's first ever escape game: Parapark!

 Jelen might be the most traditional pub on this list, which should tell you something about it, since Jelen is by no means a traditional one.
 It's a restaurant / pub with elements of a ruin pub with a young audience and occasional, free concerts where contemporary, local artists get a shot at the limelight.
 Jelen's big street-facing windows let in sunlight during the day, and multi-coloured neon light from the street at night.
 Lamps on the high ceiling bathe this place in warm light after dusk, and the fully-stacked bar in the background, with shelves of bottles in all shapes makes this restaurant feel authentic and cozy.
 The food is delicious, looks already amazing when it arrives on the plate and then sits on the mismatched, wooden tables as you fight to urge to Instagram the food.